 The Early Bird Bakery in Roath is just a little bit special.

-A month-long schedule of weekly events will give the bakery’s latest young learners the opportunity to show off their creativity by cooking up something completely unique, something not normally found on the Early Bird menu.
+A month-long schedule of weekly events that will give the bakery’s latest young learners the opportunity to show off their creativity by cooking up something completely unique – something not normally found on the Early Bird menu.

 Every Friday in November, this cute little cafe will transform into an intimate candle-lit restaurant, where members of the public will be invited to bring a bottle (BYOB) and help support the Bakery’s latest apprentice.

 This month it’s the turn of their newest recruit Kaylem, and tonight I had a sneak preview of his chosen menu – crispy, chewy sourdough pizzas and toppings with a proper kick.

 I love The Early Bird bakery.
 It’s a quirky place which looks great, it’s owned by young people who are really passionate about what they do, and with their Apprenticeship Showcase, it’s clear they want to do all they can to help their young learners to excel, too.